 For the first time on this blog, or the first ever, The Subversive El(k)ment has played by the rules when accepting an award.
 But I am not a role model, obviously, as the report of the Global Blog Award Acceptance Policies Enforcement Task Force Initiative proves in the most shocking way.

-- There are philosophers and writers nominating each other back and forth, breaking the non-tag-back-rule and putting the causal structure spacetime at risk.
+- There are philosophers and writers nominating each other back and forth, breaking the non-tag-back-rule and putting the causal structure of spacetime at risk.

 - Some nominees start out promising, applying a paragraph numbering scheme that Wittgenstein might have loved, but they stop at item x with [x < (Items demanded as per award rules)]